 The Christmas slasher film has almost grown to become its own genre niche.
 The very first of these was the All Through the House segment of Tales from the Crypt (1972) and there have also been the likes of Black Christmas/Silent Night, Evil Night (1974), Santa Claws (1996), Psycho Santa (2003), Black Christmas (2006), Deadly Little Christmas (2009), Silent Night (2012), All Through the House (2015) and Good Tidings (2016).
 There have been other Christmas horror films too with the likes of Jack Frost (1997), Santa’s Slay (2006), the Finnish-made Rare Exports (2010), Santa Claus vs. the Zombies (2010), and recently a number of Krampus films beginning with the high-profile Krampus (2015), even an entire anthology of Christmas horror stories with A Christmas Horror Story (2015).

-The sequels were:– the hilariously bad Silent Night, Deadly Night Part 2 (1987), which featured the killer’s brother; Silent Night, Deadly Night 3: You Better Watch Out (1989), wherein the killer brother is brought back to life by a mad scientist; Brian Yuzna’s entertainingly gonzo but almost entirely unrelated Silent Night, Deadly Night 4: The Initiation (1990), featuring the activity of an Egyptian witch cult; and Silent Night, Deadly Night 5: The Toy Maker (1992), with Mickey Rooney as a toymaker who creates living toys.
+The sequels were:– the hilariously bad Silent Night, Deadly Night Part 2 (1987), which featured the killer’s brother; Silent Night, Deadly Night III: You Better Watch Out (1989), wherein the killer brother is brought back to life; Brian Yuzna’s entertainingly gonzo but almost entirely unrelated Silent Night, Deadly Night 4: The Initiation (1990), featuring the activity of an Egyptian witch cult; and Silent Night, Deadly Night 5: The Toy Maker (1992), with Mickey Rooney as a toymaker who creates living toys.
 Silent Night (2012) was a very loose reworking of the original.